-Strawberries, peaches, blueberries, and cherries were the most popular fruit tarts found in German bakeries.
+Strawberries, peaches, blueberries, and cherries are the most popular fruit tarts found in German bakeries.
 The cake, or tart, is a sponge cake.
-We usually make our own cake, but the empty sponge shells can be found in the produce section of many supermarkets.
+We usually make our own cake using a special 11-inch enamel Zenker flan / tart Pan.
+The edges of the pan are fluted and the center is slightly inset, leaving a flat even area to arrange the fruit.
+You can also buy the empty sponge shells in the produce section of many supermarkets.

-The cake is topped with a thin layer of pudding that acts as a shield between the fruit and the cake so that the fruit juice doesn’t totally saturate the cake.
+The cake is topped with a thin layer of chilled vanilla pudding or whipped cream with Dr. Oetker’s Whip It that acts as a shield between the fruit and the cake so that the fruit juice doesn’t totally saturate the cake.
 (It keeps the cake from falling apart.)
-The fruit is finished with a slightly sweet clear or red glaze.
+The fruit is finished with a slightly sweet clear or red glaze depending on the color of berries.
+I usually use the clear glaze when I make a blueberry or kiwi tart.

 German Fresh Fruit Tart, or Obsttorte mit frischem Obst Recipe